 Boil 1 minute, then remove from burner.
 Swirl in remaining butter.

-Plate dish as pictured on front of card, garnishing steak with sauce and potato with onions.
+Plate dish as pictured on front of card, garnishing steak with sauce and mashed potatoes with onions.
 Bon appétit!